anuzzolese/oke-challenge/README.md

 The results must be provided in [NIF](http://persistence.uni-leipzig.org/nlp2rdf/) format, including the offsets of recognized entities.
 The expected output for the example sentence can be found in [task1.ttl](./example_data/task1.ttl)

-We will evaluate three aspects on this task:
+We will evaluate three aspects on this task, independently:

-- Ability to recognize entities: we will check if all strings recognizing entities are identified, using the offsets returned by the systems.
-Only full matches are counted as correct (e.g. if the system returns "Art School" instead of "National Art School" is counted as a miss).
+- Ability to recognize entities: we will check if all strings recognizing entities are identified, using the offsets returned by the systems. **Only full matches are counted as correct** (e.g. if the system returns "Art School" instead of "National Art School" is counted as a miss).
-- Ability to assign the correct type: evaluation will be carried out only on the 4 target DOLCE types.
+- Ability to **assign the correct type**: evaluation will be carried out only on the 4 target DOLCE types.
-- Ability to link individuals to DBpedia: participants must link entities to DBpedia only when relevant (in the example sentence, the referred Douglas Robert Dundas is not present in DBpedia)
+- Ability to **link individuals to DBpedia 2014**: participants must **link** entities to DBpedia **only when relevant** (in the example sentence, the referred Douglas Robert Dundas is not present in DBpedia)

+We will calculate Precision, recall and F1 for the three subtasks and the winner for task 1 will be the system with higher average F1 for all three.

 Task 2
 =========